How Long Does It Take to Learn German? 4 Factors to Speed Up the Process

 Immersion is generally accepted to be one of the fastest ways to learn a language, especially if you can achieve total immersion by living in Germany.
 I’m a German teacher in India, and I usually suggest that my intermediate students go to Germany and take light, fun German classes on the weekends.
 That way they’re immersed in German 24/7 while getting a bit of focused language study.
 With this method, most of them get fluent within six months.

 This of course varies, as each individual is different and blessed with different kinds of intelligence.
-But in a total immersion environment you can expect to learn German within this timeframe, and maybe up to a couple of years, depending on how much of a beginner you were when you arrived.
+But in a total immersion environment you can expect to learn German within this time frame, and maybe up to a couple of years, depending on how much of a beginner you were when you arrived.
 Of course, for this to work, you need to be really immersed!
 No hanging out at English pubs in Berlin!

 Okay, so what can you do if you aren’t currently located in a German-speaking area?
 While slower than total immersion, at-home immersion is still an option, thanks to great online resources.

 Online immersion programs are one way to accomplish this.
 Rosetta Stone is one immersion program that follows the traditional way of teaching a language.
-Another program is FluentU.
-This program immerses learners in German culture and language through authentic German videos with interactive captions.
-There are various exercises to learn new words, and you can create flashcards to further practice your vocabulary.

 Online language exchanges are another great way to get immersive German practice from anywhere.
 They allow you to converse in German with actual native speakers over video or text chat.
 Here are a dozen helpful tips to find a German language exchange partner.

-3. Your Ability to Co-relate German Words
+3. Co-relate German Words

 I call this the “language sense.”
 I strongly believe that when we learn a new language, our intuition needs to be at its peak.
 We need to co-relate (or associate) the words we hear to something we already know.
 Given that English and German are cousins, co-relating makes the learning process a lot faster for native English speakers.